ibm-wm-transition/sag-mainstream-devops-az-00-prerequisites/README.md

   - Example: [how to mount the share on Linux](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-linux?tabs=smb311)
 - Copy the folder "bash" of this repository onto the share in a convenient location (e.g. `z:\az-pipe-prerequisites\bash`)
 - Inside the above folder copy `setEnvExample.sh` into `setEnv.sh`
-- Edit `setEnv.sh` and set the values of your enviornment
+- Edit `setEnv.sh` and set the values of your environment
   - If you do not know the App ID of your service principal, use the following command to obtain it
     - `az ad sp list --display-name "DevOps - TrainingSP - 9" -o table`
 - Execute the shell scripts in the given order (00 to 11) or use directly the more convenient `createAll.sh`